JudgeAgent: Beyond Static Benchmarks for Knowledge-Driven and Dynamic LLM Evaluation: Experiments

 \subsection{Parameter Analysis}

-\textbf{Are more expansion rounds better for JudgeAgent?} To answer this research question, we tested the evaluation effectiveness of JudgeAgent under different rounds in the Interactive Extension, as shown in Figure~\ref{fig: parameter_analysis}.
-The results demonstrate that as the expansion rounds increase, the effectiveness of JudgeAgent, which is represented by the accuracy improvement of target models, also gradually improves.
+The number of extension rounds is crucial for balancing the efficiency and effectiveness of JudgeAgent.
+We test the JudgeAgent's effectiveness under different rounds in Interactive Extension, as shown in Figure~\ref{fig: parameter_analysis}.
+The results demonstrate that as the rounds increase, the JudgeAgent's effectiveness, which is represented by the accuracy improvement of target LLMs, also gradually improves.
 However, the trend gradually slows down, showing a relatively clear marginal effect.

-As the rounds increase, JudgeAgent can expand more questions around the knowledge related to base questions.
-After reaching certain rounds, the Q\&A history is sufficient for JudgeAgent to identify the target's knowledge deficiencies around base questions.
+As the rounds increase, JudgeAgent can expand more questions related to the knowledge around base questions.
+After reaching certain rounds, the Q\&A history is sufficient to identify the target's knowledge deficiencies around base questions.
 Additional questions serve only as corroborative rather than critical evidence.
 There is a clear marginal effect in Figure~\ref{fig: parameter_analysis}.
-For example, the results of GPT-4.1 on MultiHop-RAG, the improvement per round decreases gradually from 2.04\% by the first round, 1.13\% by the second, 0.71\% by the third, and to 0.23\% by the last round, and other curves exhibit similar patterns.
+For example, the results of GPT-4.1 on MultiHop-RAG, the improvement per round drops from 2.04\% to 1.13\%, then to 0.71\%, and eventually to 0.23\%, and other curves exhibit similar patterns.
 Therefore, JudgeAgent expands a maximum of 3 rounds in our experiments to avoid wasting resources and time.